hyperspy/hyperspy/doc/user_guide/mva.rst

 .. warning::

-   Currently, the BSS algorithms operate on the result of a previous decomposition analysis.
+   The BSS algorithms operate on the result of a previous decomposition analysis.
 It is therefore necessary to perform a :ref:`decomposition <mva.decomposition>` first before calling :py:meth:`~.learn.mva.MVA.blind_source_separation`, otherwise it